It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models

 The spatial representation is obtained via the inverse FFT:

 We then normalize, so the frequency bands sum to the full magnitude:

 This ensures $\sum_{b'} \tilde{M}_t^{(b')} = M_t$ at each pixel.

-\paragraph{Visual Observations.} Our noise evolution videos confirm that most noise change happens in the low frequency components.
+\paragraph{Visual Observations.} The noise evolution visualization confirms that most noise change happens in the low-frequency components.
 These changes directly correspond to spatial changes in the generations throughout the optimization steps.
 This observation along with the fact that natural images have a 1/f power spectrum inspires our exploration of noise initializations with stronger low-frequency components (e.g.\ pink noise).